rockmonkey4004/rockmonkey4004.github.io/_posts/2020-02-28-Paleo-Chocolate-Chip-Cookies.md

 alt: Chocolate Chip Cookies
 image: banana-bread.jpg
 description: It is paleo & egg free!
 I use grass-fed butter but you can sub palm shortening if needed.
-tags:   [ Recipes, Desserts, Favorite-Recipes, Gluten-Free ]
+tags:   recipes desserts favorite-recipes gluten-free
 comments: true
+permalink:
 ---
 It is paleo & egg free!
 I use grass-fed butter but you can sub palm shortening if needed.